Pt-induced nanowires on Ge(001): a DFT study: Discussion

-To find the geometry of the NWs inside the patches, an even higher local Pt density is assumed.
-If $0.875$ ML of Pt are ejected, the same argument as in the previous paragraph can be made, but now with $3$ Pt atoms ending up in the Pt lined trough.\cite{fn:PerSurfUCell} Again a transformation from $\gamma_{as}$ to $\gamma_{as2}$ takes place, after which $2$ Pt atoms exchange positions with the $2$ Ge atoms in the bottom of the trough, resulting in the $\gamma_{as2}^{\star}$ geometry containing $1$ Pt atom and a Ge dimer in the trough.
-Here the transformation from $\gamma_{as2}^{\star}$ to $\gamma_{as}^{\star}$ is energetically favorable.
-In this scenario all steps lead to energetically more favorable structures making it more likely to happen spontaneously.
-The pseudo-STM images of the final structure, shown in figures \ref{fig:11stm_b4as_ptL3_p2cX_GeNW}c and d, also show a NW structure, however the double peaked NW images at positive simulated bias are somewhat unsatisfying (cf. Sec.\ref{ssc:model4_npu}).
-Therefore we investigate a system with a Pt density between those of the last two systems.
-This would again follow a similar formation path.
-The final structure would again be a $\gamma_{as}^{\star}$ surface but now containing only $1$ Pt atom in the trough per two surface unit cells and $1$ Ge dimer per surface unit cell.
-We will refer to this $\gamma_{as}^{\star} + 0.5$Pt $+$ Ge NW as NW$2$.
-In this NW$2$ geometry, shown in Fig. \ref{fig:12b4as_ptL3_p2c025_nwge}a, the two Ge NW dimers are bound to the extra Pt atom in the trough.
-This stabilizes the NW dimers at their position in the trough (it prevents them from slipping to a C-site adsorption geometry) and tilts the Ge NW dimers over an angle of $3.6^{\circ}$.
+To find the geometry of the NWs inside the patches, a higher local Pt density is assumed.
+If $0.875$ ML of Pt is ejected, and we adopt the same argument as given in the previous paragraph, three Pt atoms will end up in the Pt lined trough.\cite{fn:PerSurfUCell} Again an exchange of two Pt atoms with the two Ge atoms in the bottom of the trough takes place, resulting in the $\gamma_{as}^{\star}$-geometry containing one Pt atom and a Ge dimer in the trough.
+Based on our discussion for the NW$1$ formation path, we can also assume here that the energy barrier is too high to allow for the transformation from the $\gamma_{as}$- to $\gamma_{as2}$-substrate structure.
+In this case, however, even if such a transformation would take place the transformation back from the $\gamma_{as2}^{\star} +$ $1$ Pt at T + Ge NW to $\gamma_{as}^{\star} +$ $1$ Pt at T + Ge NW would be energetically favorable, removing the problem that existed for the NW$1$ formation path.\\ In this scenario all steps lead to energetically more favorable structures making it more likely to happen spontaneously.\cite{fn:GGAsame} The pseudo-STM images of the final structure, shown in Fig.~\ref{fig:11stm_b4as_ptL3_p2cX_GeNW}c and d, also show a NW structure, however the double peaked NW images at positive simulated bias are somewhat unsatisfying (\textit{cf.}\ Sec.~\ref{ssc:model4_npu}).
+Therefore we investigate a system with the average Pt density of the system just described and the NW$1$-system.\\ The final structure is again a $\gamma_{as}^{\star}$-surface but now containing one additional Pt atom in the trough per two surface unit cells and one Ge dimer per surface unit cell.
+We will refer to this $\gamma_{as}^{\star} + 0.5$Pt $+$ Ge NW structure as NW$2$.
+In this NW$2$-geometry, shown in Fig.~\ref{fig:12b4as_ptL3_p2c025_nwge}a, the two Ge NW dimers are bound to the extra Pt atom in the trough.
+This stabilizes the NW dimers at this position in the trough and tilts the Ge NW dimers over an angle of $3.6^{\circ}$.
 This tilting causes a $4\times1$ periodicity along the wire.
-This tilting is also clearly visible in the pseudo-STM images, where it causes a height difference of $0.36$ \AA\ between the peaks of the NW dimer in the filled state image at a simulated bias of $-0.7$ V. The empty state image shows a single peaked dimer image as is experimentally observed.
+It is also clearly visible in the pseudo-STM images, where it causes a height difference of $0.36$ \AA\ between the peaks of the NW dimer in the filled state image at a simulated bias of $-0.7$ V. The empty state image shows a single peaked dimer image as is experimentally observed.
 Also the symmetric bulges are clearly visible, resulting in an excellent agreement between the pseudo-STM images of the NW$2$ structure and the low temperature STM images of NWs inside a NW-patch.
-Fig. \ref{fig:12b4as_ptL3_p2c025_nwge}a shows the relaxed NW$2$ structure we propose for the observed NWs inside a NW-patch.\\ In this model a periodicity doubling occurred with regard to the NW$1$ model.
-The Ge dimers forming the NW are, with a bond length of $2.65$\AA, less stretched than is the case for the NW$1$ model.
-Every pair of Ge NW dimers is now bound to a Pt atom located at a T-site in the trough.
-Through this bond the NW dimers are pulled toward the Pt atom, and tilted downward over with an angle of $3.6^{\circ}$.
-The Pt-Ge dimers of the QDR bound to the NW are pulled slightly inward to the trough and stretched roughly $3$\%.
-Just like the NW$1$ model a weak bond between the NW and the Pt atoms in the trough bottom is present, as can be seen in the charge density contours of Fig. \ref{fig:12b4as_ptL3_p2c025_nwge}b and c.
-In this case the bond lengths are $3.40$\AA\ with the up-Ge NW atom, while only $3.04$\AA\ for the down-Ge NW atom.\\
+Fig.~\ref{fig:12b4as_ptL3_p2c025_nwge}a shows the relaxed NW$2$ structure we propose as model for the observed NWs inside a NW-patch.\\ In this model a periodicity doubling occurs with regard to the NW$1$-model.
+The Ge dimers forming the NW are, with a bond length of $2.65$ \AA, less stretched than is the case for the NW$1$-model.
+The Pt-Ge dimers of the QDR bound to the NW are pulled slightly inward to the trough and stretched by $3$\%.
+Just like the NW$1$-model a weak bond between the NW and the Pt atoms in the trough bottom is present, as can be seen in the charge density contours of Fig.~\ref{fig:12b4as_ptL3_p2c025_nwge}b and c.
+In this case the bond length with the up-Ge NW atom is $3.40$ \AA, and $3.04$ \AA\ with the down-Ge NW atom.\\